ewald30/ChatApplication/README.md

 How to use:
-Note: you have to have Python 3.7 or above installated
+Note: you have to have Python 3.7 or above installed!

 (Linux/MacOS)
 Start the server by executing: python3 server.py